 It is notable that the E-M1 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D lacks such a headphone port.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon 6D better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.